Congenital Deficiency of Vitamin K-Dependent Clotting Factors

 Figure 1.
 The Vitamin K Cycle.
 Carboxylation of glutamic acid residues of the zymogen vitamin K-dependent proteins is necessary for their proper function.
 The carboxylase (GGCX) adds a carbon dioxide molecule to Glu to form Gla in a reaction for which vitamin K is an essential co-factor.
 The reduced form of vitamin K (hydroquinone) is oxidized in the process, yielding vitamin K 2,3-epoxide.
 Vitamin K reduced must be regenerated from the epoxide by the enzymatic action of VKOR so that Vitamin K reduced is available to serve as a cofactor for subsequent carboxylation reactions.
 Deficient activity of either of the enzymes VKOR or GGCX (see hatched boxes in figure) results in VKCFD.

-It is evident from this discussion that there is no synthetic or secretory deficiency of the vitamin K dependent coagulation proteins.
-It is the function of the proteins that is abnormal as a result of insufficient carboxylation.
+It is evident from this discussion that while VKDPs are synthesized and secreted normally, protein function is abnormal as a result of insufficient post-translational carboxylation.